Cray-HPE/docs-csm/troubleshooting/known_issues/parry_peak_console_boot_errors.md

    touch /mnt/image/complete
    ```

-1. Once the image is finished customization and has been bundled and uploaded to `s3`, create or copy a BOS [template](../../operations/boot_orchestration/Session_Templates.md) that references the new image id and `etag`.
+1. Once the image has finished customization and has been bundled and uploaded to `s3`, create or copy a BOS [template](../../operations/boot_orchestration/Session_Templates.md) that references the new image id and `etag`.
-   Optionally, you can add a `node_list` within the template to specifically target `HPE Cray EX255a` nodes or you can use the BOS limit option when creating a session to specify only `HPE Cray EX255a` xnames .
-Once this is complete,
-   `HPE Cray EX255a` hardware should successfully boot with the given created BOS template.
+   Optionally, you can add a `node_list` within the template to specifically target `HPE Cray EX255a` nodes, or you can use the BOS limit option when creating a session to specify only `HPE Cray EX255a` xnames.
+Another option available would be to create a custom group for `HPE Cray EX255a` hardware using HSM and to reference that group using the `node_groups` feature within your BOS template, this will allow for specifying the hardware without the need for referencing indivdual nodes each time in the session template.
+Once this is complete, `HPE Cray EX255a` hardware should successfully boot using the BOS template created previously.